sgagliano/sgagliano.github.io/join.md

 ### Project 1: Using bioinformatics and computational genetics approaches to understand the links between cardiovascular and neurological health- M.Sc./Ph.D/PostDoc

-### Project 2: Sex-specific computational genetic approaches to better understand neurodegenerative diseases - M.Sc./Ph.D/PostDoc
+### Project 2: Sex-specific bioinformatics and computational genetics approaches to better understand neurodegenerative diseases - M.Sc./Ph.D/PostDoc

 <b>Project description</b>
 <p>The group of Dr. Gagliano Taliun uses state-of-the-art computational and bioinformatics approaches, including machine-learning techniques and sex-specific Mendelian randomization, to understand the genetic factors contributing to complex traits and common diseases in humans, specifically neurological diseases. </p>